-After having enjoyed two amazing days in the beautiful Montesinho Natural Park, we drove south to visit Douro International Natural Park, in the border between Portugal and Spain.
+After having enjoyed two amazing days in the beautiful Montesinho Natural Park, I drove south to visit Douro International Natural Park, in the border between Portugal and Spain.

-I didn’t plan to visit this part of Northern Portugal, but my cousin had already visited it years ago and wanted to show us all the natural wonders of Douro International Natural Park.
+I didn’t plan to visit this part of Northern Portugal, but my cousin had already visited it years ago and wanted to show me all the natural wonders of Douro International Natural Park.

 2 days in Douro International Natural Park